-After years of setting under the Word of God, working and serving behind the scene in ministry, God have released Julia Starling to minister to his people.
+After years of sitting under the Word of God, working, and serving behind the scenes in ministry, God released Julia Starling to minister to His people.
 Julia speaks from a special place that is both a blessing to parishioners and those in leadership.
 Julia communicates from a very clear and practical light.
 With openness and transparency, God is using Julia to restore and empower the believer to go from knowing the promises of God to experiencing the manifestations of God.

-Natives of Sanford Florida, Julia and her husband Joseph are founders and Pastors of Hope Alive Ministries.
-Julia is a graduate of Faith Christian University, where she earned a bachelor degree in Pastoral Christian Counseling.
+Native of Sanford, Florida, Julia and her husband, Joseph, are founders and Pastors of Hope Alive Ministries.
+Julia is a graduate of Faith Christian University, where she earned a Bachelors Degree in Pastoral Christian Counseling.
 Julia is also the host of “When Two Become One”, a weekly radio broadcast, which covers topics concerning marriage, family and parenting issues.
 Julia states, “My desire is to see people fulfill their purpose in God, it’s an honor to be used by God and to add value to the life of any person.”

 Dr. Sheila Dixon

-Dr. Sheila Dixon is the Executive Director of NS Weaver Restoration House & Outreach Mission a transitional homeless facility for single woman and single woman with children.
-The facility is scheduled to open late 2014.
+Dr. Sheila Dixon is the Executive Director of NS Weaver Restoration House & Outreach Mission a transitional homeless facility for single women and single women with children.
 Dr. Dixon is the co-founder for the homeless facility her mission is to bring single woman and single woman with children back to self-sufficiency.
 Dr. Dixon is a certified financial Life coach and an ordained executive pastor.
 She currently teaches life coping skills and financial literacy to families and individuals.
 Dr. Dixon has helped many people recover from financial distress.
 Dr. Dixon’s quest is to assist residents of the homeless facility with emotional and psychological support.
 Dr. Dixon’s passion is to assist people to transition from homelessness state and impoverishment to restoration.
 Dr. Dixon volunteers for various homeless shelters providing case management services, financial literacy training and teaching life coping skills.
 Dr. Dixon has served previously on several non-profit boards and is an advocate for the homeless populace.